-More than 28% of the total spend related to professional services, mostly design and engineering services, provided by professionally qualified consultants.
+More than 28% of the total assessed spend above related to professional services, mostly design and engineering services, provided by professionally qualified consultants.
 A further 31% was attributed to locally procured concrete and steel bar reinforcement supplied by well-established Australian based companies.